spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/file-system.md

 You can use multiple `FileSystems` at once.
 They are identified by name, and contain all the configurations required by the specific `FileSystem` adapter and type defined under `sprykerAdapterClass`.

 {% info_block warningBox %}

-The `sprykerAdapterClass` should point to the builder plugin used to create the `FileSystem`.
+The `sprykerAdapterClass` needs to point to the builder plugin used to create the `FileSystem`.

 {% endinfo_block %}

 **Separate FileSystems for media and documents**